Vera Komarkova: Personal life

 In 1963 she married a fellow botanist and alpinist Jiří Komárek, 11 years her senior.
 She graduated the following year with masters of Biology.

 After gaining her degree Komarkova and her three friends made a female group called Šlápoty ("The Footmarks") to walk from Czechoslovakia to Mexico City for the 1968 Summer Olympics.
 Their feat was followed by the Czechoslovak media, and they averaged 25 miles a day for almost a year.
 They walked across Europe to England, then took a ship to Canada, then went down to Mexico City.

 While in Mexico, she climbed Ixtaccihuatl and was briefly married for a second time to a local man named Esquinoza Aquillar.

 After Czechoslovakia was invaded by the Soviets and the borders closed, Komarkova emigrated to the United States taking her third husband with her.

 In between her attempt on Dhaulagiri and ascent of Cho Oyu she gave birth to her first son, and her second after she returned.
 She raised them as a single mother in Europe.

 Death

-Komarkova died on May 25, 2005 at her home in Leysin, Switzerland of complications of breast cancer treatment.
+Komarkova died on 25 May 2005, at the age of 62, at her home in Leysin, Switzerland of complications of breast cancer treatment.